SK-EID/mid-rest-php-client/README.md

     }
     catch (MidNotMidClientException $e) {
-        // if user is not MID client then this exception is thrown and caught already during first request (see above) die("You are not a Mobile-ID client or your Mobile-ID certificates are revoked.
-Please contact your mobile operator.");
+        // if user is not MID client then this exception is thrown and caught already during first request (see above) echo "You are not a Mobile-ID client or your Mobile-ID certificates are revoked.
+Please contact your mobile operator.";
     }
     catch (MissingOrInvalidParameterException | MidUnauthorizedException $e) {
-        die("Client side error with mobile-ID integration.
+        throw new RuntimeException("Client side error with mobile-ID integration.
 Error code:". $e->getCode());
     }
     catch (MidInternalErrorException $internalError) {
-        die("Something went wrong with Mobile-ID service");
+        echo "Something went wrong with Mobile-ID service";
     }
  ```